SoftEng-HEIGVD/https-github.com-SoftEng-HEIGVD-Teaching-HEIGVD-RES-2021-Labo-Java-IO/README.md

 ### About the 2021 version of this lab

 We did not change the 2019 version.
-However, read the paragraph below to be aware of some differences between the project structure in the webcasts and what you will see this year in your IDE.
+However, read the paragraph below to be aware of some differences between the project structure in the webcasts and whatt you will see this year in your IDE.

 ### About the 2019 version of this lab